neuro-inc/neuro-cli/CLI.md

 ### neuro job attach

-Attach local standard input, output, and error streams to a running job.
+Attach terminal to a job<br/><br/>Attach local standard input, output, and error streams to a running job.

 **Usage:**